yellowspot/ng2-truncate/README.md

 # ng2-truncate

-Simple Angular 2 truncate pipe
+This project is a Angular 2 pipe to truncate text to a set of characters.

 ## Installation